What is a Safe Harbor?

 Examples discussed in this article:

 - The Digital Millennium Copyright Act of 1998 (USA)

 - Transfer Pricing (India)

 Safe harbor provisions appear in a number of laws or contracts.
-One such example is the Business Judgement Rule.
+One such example is the Business Judgment Rule.
 Directors of companies have a number of duties and responsibilities.
 One such duty is to act with care, skill, and diligence.
-A director who breaches this duty may be held accountable for their action.
+A director who breaches this duty may be held accountable for their actions.

-Therefore, the Safe Harbor Rule (Business Judgement Rule) provides protection to directors from being held personally liable, considering certain criteria are met.
+Therefore, the Safe Harbor Rule (Business Judgment Rule) provides protection to directors from being held personally liable, considering certain criteria are met.